Skip to main content

 It makes benchmarking by sentiment easier, you can use it in the bubble chart or the KPI card when building your own Insight Pages.

-Semi-automatic and Manual Sentiment Tagging
+Semi-Automatic and Manual Sentiment Tagging

 It is possible to add a layer of "semi-automated" treatment thanks to tagging (tone codifications in the presence of specific words).